SimCmngs/SupportDocs-AI-Automation/README.md

 The IT department's current system for creating support documentation, has led to several challenges for both our customers and support team members:

-**1. The Creation Process** - <ins>labour-intesive and time-consuming</ins>
+**1. The Creation Process** - <ins>labour-intensive and time-consuming</ins>

 > Manually creating support docs is a tedious process, involving multiple steps.
-From capturing screenshots, to adding annotations, to writing instructions, and arranging everything to create a visaully cohesive and professional-looking user guide.
+From capturing screenshots, to adding annotations, to writing instructions, and arranging everything to create a visually cohesive and professional-looking user guide.
 >
 > This <ins>long process</ins>, led to the Support Team <ins>prioritizing only common support tickets for documentation</ins>, leaving many users without visual support guides for self-troubleshooting.